-District permitted activity standards for the Outstanding Natural Landscapes Overlay, Outstanding Natural Character and High Natural Character Overlay, Historic Heritage Overlay, Sites and Places of Significance to Mana Whenua Overlay and Special Character Areas Overlay - Residential and Business
+District permitted activity standards for the Outstanding Natural Features Overlay, Outstanding Natural Landscapes Overlay, Outstanding Natural Character and High Natural Character Overlay, Historic Heritage Overlay, Sites and Places of Significance to Mana Whenua Overlay and Special Character Areas Overlay - Residential and Business

-- (14) Earthworks for network utilities outside the legal road or the formation width of the road shall be limited to the area and depth of the land previously disturbed or modified or within a width or depth not exceeding 2m either side of a National Grid structure or cable. - (15) Earthworks for network utilities (excluding road maintenance, repair and renewals, and minor infrastructure upgrading) within the legal road or the formation width of the road shall not exceed 10m2 and 5m3 - (16) Earthworks for the minor upgrading of road network activities shall not exceed an excavation depth of 0.6m, or the depth of land previously disturbed, except where the excavation is less than 10m2 in area and 5m3 in volume; and for the Sites and Places of Significance to Mana Whenua overlay, only to the depth of land previously disturbed; and for the Historic Heritage overlay only to a depth of 0.6m. - (17) Earthworks for the network utilities within the Historic Heritage Overlay must not: - (a) take place within 20m of any building or structure within the scheduled historic heritage place, except for renewal or minor upgrading of road pavement (excluding footpaths), bridges, retaining walls and tunnels; - (b) take place within the protected root zone of any tree identified in Schedule 14.1 excluding features identified in the exclusions column of Schedule 14.1 and - (c) exceed an excavation depth of 0.6m
+- (13) Earthworks for network utilities outside the legal road or the formation width of the road shall be limited to the area and depth of the land previously disturbed or modified or within a width or depth not exceeding 2m either side of a National Grid structure or cable. - (14) Earthworks for network utilities within the legal road or the formation width of the road shall not exceed 10m2 and 5m3 - (15) Earthworks for the minor upgrading of road network activities shall not exceed an excavation depth of 0.6m.

-- (18) Earthworks for network utilities on a site or place of significance to Mana Whenua or site shall be limited to the area and depth of earth previously disturbed or modified. - (19) After completion of the earthworks, the ground must be reinstated to at least the condition existing prior to any work starting - (20) Land disturbance within Riparian Yards and Coastal Protection Yards are limited to: - (a) operation, maintenance and repair (including network utilities); - (b) less than 5m2 or 5m3; for general earthworks; - (c) less than 10m^2 or 5m^3 for the installation of new network utilities; - (d) installation of fences and walking tracks; - (e) burial of marine mammals. - (21) Works must not result in any instability of land or structures at or beyond the boundary of the property where the land disturbance occurs. - (22) The land disturbance must not cause malfunction or result in damage to network utilities, or change the cover over network utilities so as to create the potential for damage or malfunction. - (23) Access to public footpaths, berms, private properties, network utilities, or public reserves must not be obstructed unless that is necessary to undertake the works or prevent harm to the public. - (24) Only cleanfill material may be imported and utilised as part of the land disturbance. - (25) Measures must be implemented to ensure that any discharge of dust beyond the boundary of the site is avoided or limited such that it does not cause nuisance. - (26) Earthworks (including filling) within a 100 year AEP flood plain (excluding road network activities): - (a) must not raise ground levels more than 300mm, to a total fill volume up to 10m3 which must not be exceeded through multiple filling operations; and - (b) must not result in any adverse changes in flood hazard beyond the site.
+- (16) Earthworks for the network utilities within the Historic Heritage Overlay must not: - (a) take place within 20m of any building or structure within the scheduled historic heritage place; - (b) take place within the protected root zone of any tree identified in Schedule 14.1 excluding features identified in the exclusions column of Schedule 14.1 and - (c) exceed an excavation depth of 0.6m - (17) Earthworks for network utilities on a site or place of significance to Mana Whenua shall be limited to the area and depth of earth previously disturbed or modified. - (18) After completion of the earthworks, the ground must be reinstated to at least the condition existing prior to any work starting - (19) Land disturbance within Riparian Yards and Coastal Protection Yards are limited to: - (a) operation, maintenance and repair (including network utilities); - (b) less than 5m2 or 5m3; for general earthworks; - (c) less than 10m^2 or 5m^3 for the installation of new network utilities; - (d) installation of fences and walking tracks; - (e) burial of marine mammals. - (20) Works must not result in any instability of land or structures at or beyond the boundary of the property where the land disturbance occurs. - (21) The land disturbance must not cause malfunction or result in damage to network utilities, or change the cover over network utilities so as to create the potential for damage or malfunction. - (22) Access to public footpaths, berms, private properties, network utilities, or public reserves must not be obstructed unless that is necessary to undertake the works or prevent harm to the public. - (23) Only cleanfill material may be imported and utilised as part of the land disturbance. - (24) Measures must be implemented to ensure that any discharge of dust beyond the boundary of the site is avoided or limited such that it does not cause nuisance. - (25) Earthworks (including filling) within a 100 year AEP flood plain:

+- (a) must not raise ground levels more than 300mm, to a total fill volume up to 10m3 which must not be exceeded through multiple filling operations; and - (b) must not result in any adverse changes in flood hazard beyond the site.